 Today, many users prefer expressing themselves by using animated pictures.
 They use it so often that many assume that it's only a recent trend.
 GIFs have been there for more than two dozen years now.
 But today, people use it like never before.

 Why do people enjoy GIFs so much?
 Because it's an easy and fun way to express feelings and thoughts without words.
-Or sometimes GIFs can supplement the use of words which makes the statement more fun, smart, etc.
+Or sometimes, GIFs can supplement the use of words, making the statement more fun, innovative, etc.

 You can show everything in just one animated picture.
-Such an approach is very helpful in calling your customers to action.
+Such an approach is constructive in calling your customers to action.

-Using GIFs in emails is a great idea to address the thought to potential customers that your product or service is exciting to use, it is helpful and can solve the problem.
+Using GIFs in emails is a great idea to address the thought to potential customers that your product or service is exciting to use.
+It is helpful and can solve the problem.
 Users immediately understand what you are offering.
-Animated pictures offer a powerful tool that helps triggering emotions and feelings that make customers click on the link to see what is on your website.
+Animated pictures provide a powerful tool that helps trigger emotions and feelings that make customers click on the link to see what is on your website.

 Make sure to create brand awareness first, so your clients are familiar with your brand.
 When implementing GIFs in your email marketing campaigns, make sure to create messages that won't go to your clients' spam section.

-Naturally, most companies prefer using videos when showing their new products, how they work, what their benefits are, etc. Video is considered to be one of the most effective tools in marketing.
+Naturally, most companies prefer using videos when showing their new products, how they work, their benefits, etc. Video is considered to be one of the most effective tools in marketing.
 But not all companies have the funds to keep creating good quality videos - it takes some time and effort, it has to have a concept, etc. So the best alternative is a GIF.